Transient Worlds: On Translating Poetry

 97981556597329 | $17.00 | Paperback | 184 Pages | 5.0 in. x 7.0 in.

-A Third Commonness: Essays on Poetry
+A Third Commonness: Essays on Poetry, Poetics, and the Natural World

 By Robert Hass